Fine-Grained Modeling of Narrative Context: A Coherence Perspective via Retrospective Questions: Introduction

-The key difficulty of the graph lies in the edge realization, which itself requires capable context understanding, to determine which aspects to inquire upon the context and distinguish whether they are salient for the comprehension.
-Such process is especially strenuous due to the large hypothesis space compared to conventional discourse formalisms, which may only become feasible recently with assistance by LLMs.
-To this end, we construct edges automatically through our proposed LLM prompting scheme without human annotation constraints, of which consists a question generation stage and a back verification stage (Section~\ref{sec:graph}).

-\graph primarily addresses challenges for narratives on two perspectives.
-First, the graph edges provide a view of explicit information flow, enabling task-specific guidance towards the narrative development.
-Second, each chunk is now enriched with dependency of global coherence relations, thus provided augmentation of local context to deepen the digest of independent passages.
+The key difficulty of \graph lies in the edge realization between two nodes, which itself demands strong context understanding to determine which aspects to inquire upon the context, and to assess their saliency for comprehension.
+Such process is especially strenuous due to the large hypothesis space compared to conventional discourse formalisms.
+To this end, we pose soft semantic constraints on relations, and employ LLM's capabilities to construct edges automatically through our proposed prompting scheme, of which consists a question generation stage and a self verification stage (Section~\ref{sec:graph}).
+The obtained edges could then be utilized by downstream tasks in two primary ways.
+First, edges themselves directly provide information flow to guide various comprehension tasks.
+Second, they offer global coherence view for each node, thereby augmenting the local context to deepen the digest of independent passages.

-To empirically demonstrate the practical utility of \graphns, we present studies on the following narrative understanding tasks from three angles.
+To empirically demonstrate the practical utility of \graphns, we present three studies on narrative comprehension tasks, each from a unique angle: